dwillis/command-line-umd/tutorial/README.md

 Now we can page through the output of `grep` using the keystrokes we learned before.
 Remember, type `q` to quite out of `less`.

 So much of data journalism is just counting things.
 We can use a few things we've learned so far to get really quick signals about data, without needing something like a pivot table.
-Let's see how often "tucson" is mentioned in the FOIA logs by combining `grep` and `wc`:
+Let's see how often "maryland" is mentioned in the FOIA logs by combining `grep` and `wc`:

 ```
-grep -i 'tucson' data/ice-foia-logs/*.csv | wc -l
+grep -i 'maryland' data/ice-foia-logs/*.csv | wc -l
 ```

-From this, we can see that Tucson is mentioned two times.
+From this, we can see that Maryland is mentioned two times.

 We can also redirect the output of a command to a file.